mailpoet/mailpoet/README.md

 ```
 It's quite literal: you can review the changes to be pushed and if you're satisfied, run the suggested command to finish the release publishing process.

-If you're confident, execute `./do svn:publish --force` and your release will be published to the remote SVN repository without manual intervention (automatically).
+If you're confident, execute `./do publish --force` and your release will be published to the remote SVN repository without manual intervention (automatically).
 For easier authentication you might want to set `WP_SVN_USERNAME` and `WP_SVN_PASSWORD` environment variables.